APPENDIX. CODE OF CONDUCT FOR

 custody parenting investigator shall not knowingly give false,

-indirectly by any ways and means contradictory to the law or this Code.
+ways and means contradictory to the law or this Code.

 When providing investigative services, a

-investigator shall adhere to
+investigator shall adhere to the

-exaggeration, adjectival assistance, or other editorial overemphasis.
+adjectival assistance, or other editorial overemphasis.

 Any and all actions must not be based on race, color, religion or faith, sex, birth, political opinion, nationality, country of origin, or any other similar criteria.